Skip to main content

 Applied Psychology

-Ernesto Lira de la Rosa (he/him/his) is a Clinical Assistant Professor in the Department of Applied Psychology.
-He received his Ph.D. in Counseling Psychology from the University of Wisconsin-Milwaukee.
-He also received his B.A. in Psychology and a Latino Studies Certificate from the University of Wisconsin-Milwaukee.
+Dr. Ernesto Lira de la Rosa (he/him/his) is a Clinical Assistant Professor in the Department of Applied Psychology at NYU Steinhardt.
+He earned his Ph.D. in Counseling Psychology from the University of Wisconsin-Milwaukee, where he also completed his B.A. in Psychology with a Latino Studies Certificate.

-Prior to joining NYU, Dr. Lira de la Rosa worked at Columbia University in the Counseling and Psychological Services Department.
-He has also worked at NYC H+H Hospitals across inpatient and outpatient departments as well as on mobile crisis teams.
+Before joining NYU, Dr. Lira de la Rosa worked at Columbia University's Counseling and Psychological Services Department and served in NYC Health + Hospitals across inpatient and outpatient departments, as well as on mobile crisis teams.
+His professional and academic contributions continue to shape the field of mental health counseling, education, and advocacy.

 Selected Publications